phrohdoh/oraide/editors/vscode/docs/user/README.md

 You might change this for numerous reasons, such as (but not limited to):
 - general logging
 - debugging the server by `tee`-ing input and output
-- using `oraide_language_server`'s behavior as a reference for your own language server implementation
+- using `ora`'s behavior as a reference for your own language server implementation
 - simply using a different server implementation (maybe you're writing an `ora` competitor :O)